Jack-kelly-22/micronPro-worker/readme.md

 ## Installation
-    1. run provided file titled "install.bat" from the file explorer -this file runs creates a python virual enviroment and begins to install dependencies -many lines will scroll accross the screen often ending with some yellow text about a pip upgrade and this can be ignored. if there is a large red error please see the troubleshooting section
+    1. run provided file titled "install.bat" from the file explorer -this file runs creates a python virual enviroment and begins to install dependencies -if the command prompt appears frozen for a long period of time (60s) and doesnt appear to be doing anything click in the window and hit any key.
+        -many lines will scroll accross the screen often ending with some yellow text about a pip upgrade and this can be ignored. if there is a large red error please see the troubleshooting section

 ## Running The Program